gillescochez/mucilage/README.md

 Due to the nature of the template engine the template is re-compiled everytime the data object changes.

+Mucilage also come in a "light build" which is based on a strip down version of the template engine so it allows only interpolation and doesn't have any configurable settings.

 ## API

 ### mucilage( string template, object data, HTMLElement target );